Wang Gungwu

-Wang Gungwu (王賡武 (王赓武, Wáng Gēngwǔ); born 1930), also written Wang Gung Wu, is a Chinese Australian historian, sinologist, and writer specialising in the history of China and Southeast Asia.
+Wang Gungwu (王賡武 (王赓武, Wáng Gēngwǔ); born 9 October 1930), also written Wang Gung Wu, is a Chinese Australian historian, sinologist, and writer specialising in the history of China and Southeast Asia.
 He has studied and written about the Chinese diaspora.
 An expert on the Chinese tianxia ("all under heaven") concept, he was the first to suggest its application to the contemporary world as an American tianxia.
-He is the recipient of many honours and awards, including the Singapore Literature Prize at age 91.
+He is the recipient of many honours and awards, including the Tang Prize.

 Early life and education

-Wang Gungwu, also written Wang Gung Wu, was born in 1930 in Surabaya, in the Dutch East Indies (now Indonesia) to well-educated ethnic Chinese parents from Jiangsu and Zhejiang: his father, Wang Fo Wen (also spelt Wang Fuwen), was a scholar of Chinese classics, and his mother was Ding Yan.
+Wang Gungwu, also written Wang Gung Wu, was born on 9 October 1930 in Surabaya, in the Dutch East Indies (now Indonesia) to well-educated ethnic Chinese parents from Jiangsu and Zhejiang: his father, Wang Fo Wen (also spelt Wang Fuwen), was a scholar of Chinese classics, and his mother was Ding Yan.
 The couple moved so that his father could take up the post as headmaster of the Huaqiao High School, the first Chinese high school in Surabaya.
 They stayed there for two years, moving when young Wang was a year old to Ipoh, British Malaya, where his father became assistant inspector of Chinese schools.

 Wang completed his secondary education in Anderson School, an English medium school in Ipoh, learning Chinese classics and history at home from his father.

 At the end of the Japanese occupation of Malaya in 1946, the family returned to China.
 Wang enrolled at the National Central University in Nanjing, but did not complete a degree there, after his parents had returned to Ipoh in March 1948 because his father and Wang followed later in the year because of the political chaos in China.

 From October 1949 he studied history at the newly-opened University of Malaya (Singapore campus), where he received his bachelor's (1953) and master's (1955) degrees, majoring in history.
 He was a founding member of the University Socialist Club and its founding president in 1953.
 He was also editor of the student newspaper and president of the Students' Union, and published a collection of his poetry during this time.

 He used a British Council scholarship to study at the School of Oriental and African Studies, University of London, earning a PhD (1957) for his thesis "The structure of power in North China during the Five Dynasties", under Denis C. Twitchett, published as a book in 1963.